zksecurity/RFCs/source/starknet/fri.md

 **`fri_verify_initial(queries, fri_commitment, decommitment)`**.
 Takes the FRI queries, the FRI commitments (each layer's committed polynomial), as well as the evaluation points and their associated evaluations of the first layer (in `decommitment`).

-* Enforce that for each query there is a matching derived evaluation point and evaluation at that point on the first layer contained in the given `decommitment`.
+1. Enforce that for each query there is a matching derived evaluation point and evaluation at that point on the first layer contained in the given `decommitment`.
-* Enforce that last layer has the right number of coefficients as expected by the FRI configuration (see the [FRI Configuration](#fri-configuration) section).
+1. Enforce that last layer has the right number of coefficients as expected by the FRI configuration (see the [FRI Configuration](#fri-configuration) section).
-* Compute the first layer of queries as `FriLayerQuery { index, y_value, x_inv_value: 3 / x_value }` for each `x_value` and `y_value` given in the `decommitment`
+1. Compute the first layer of queries as `FriLayerQuery { index, y_value, x_inv_value: 3 / x_value }` for each `x_value` and `y_value` given in the `decommitment`.
+(This is a correction that will help achieve the differences in subsequent layers outlined in [Notable Differences With Vanilla FRI](#notable-differences-with-vanilla-fri)).
-* Initialize and return the two state objects
+1. Initialize and return the two state objects

 ```rust
 (